DC FanDome: See The Batman, Wonder Woman 1984, Justice League Snyder Cut and more reveals

 CNET's Mike Sorrentino contributed to this report.

-Discuss: DC FanDome: See The Batman, Wonder Woman 1984, Justice League Snyder Cut and more reveals
+Discuss: DC FanDome highlights: See The Batman, Justice League Snyder Cut reveals and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.